-The approach proposed is derived from a process for categorisation of textual documents.
+The proposed approach is derived from a process for textual documents categorisation.
 This categorisation intends to link documents with pre-defined categories.
 Our approach focuses on categories organised as a taxonomy.
 The original aspect is that our approach involves a voting principle instead of a classical similarity computing.

 Our approach associates each text with different categories as opposed to most of the other categorisation techniques.
 The association of a text to categories is based on the Vector Voting method [21].
 This method relies on the terms describing each category and their automatic extraction from the text to be categorised.
 The voting process evaluates the importance of the association between a given text and a given category.
-This method is similar to the HVV method (Hyperlink Vector Voting) used within the Web context to compute the pertinence of Web page regarding the web sites referring to it [19].
-In our context, the initial strategy considers that the more the category terms appear in the text, the more the link between the text and this category is strong.
+This method is similar to the HVV method (Hyperlink Vector Voting) used within the Web context to compute the pertinence of a Web page regarding the web sites referring to it [19].
+In our context, the initial strategy considers that the more category terms appear in the text, the stronger is the link between the text and this category.